mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 You need to be a relatively strong engineer before you can start thinking about becoming a tech lead.
 You don’t have to be the strongest engineer on the team but you should be reasonably strong.

 What does it mean to be a “strong” engineer?
 You give timely and useful feedback on code review.
 You deliver features quickly and with few bugs.
 Your code is well structured and easy to understand.
 You solve some of the more difficult problems on your team.
 You are willing step up and do the boring work.
 You make improvements that make work easier for others.
 You take pride in cleaning up and deleting code, and know that the best code is no code at all.

-You can work with others effectively.
-You can communicate with people inside and outside the team.
+Last but not least, you can work with others effectively.
+You communicate well with people inside and outside the team.
+A big part of being a tech lead is about communication, after all.

 In terms of situational leadership, you should be operating at S4.
 This is why your manager wants you to be the tech lead.
 They want to delegate a project to you.
-They want to have the confidence that under your leadership the project will ship.
+They want to have the confidence that under your leadership the project will succeed.
 Of course, the manager should support you, especially if this is your first time leading a project.

 If you feel like you could probably tech lead a project but it feels scary, you are ready.

 #### Having a supportive manager / coach

-You will be doing a lot of new and unfamiliar work, especially when it comes to dealing with people.
+You will have new responsibilities, especially when it comes to dealing with people.
 It really helps to have someone who knows you, knows your team, knows your project and will give you advice.
 Ideally, this should be your engineering manager.

 It was my manager who pushed me to run my first project.
 She supported me during our weekly 1:1s as well as outside the 1:1s.
 She was always responsive and available when I struggled.
 And I did struggle!

 My employer also provided extra “tech lead coaching” sessions.
 We had a program called Good to Great where I would sit down with another experienced engineering manager once a week.
 He would ask “How is everything going?”
 Then he would listen and advise.

-Having a great manager is not a hard prerequisite to start tech leading.
+Having a great manager is not a hard prerequisite to becoming a tech lead.
 You could figure it out on your own, and hopefully this article will help you.
 However, having someone to ask for advice is very useful.

 #### An easy way to start tech leading

 At a great company where managers support career growth, your manager should hand you the opportunity to be a tech lead — including a project idea!
 Make it clear to your manager you want to work towards tech leading.
 In a smaller company, I asked: What are the top three big projects we should be doing?
 I picked one of those and started coding.

 If you start the project and spend a few weeks exploring it, you will have a lot of context.
-As the company decides to add more people to the project it makes sense for you to provide value by coordinating.
+As more people join the project it makes sense for you to provide value by coordinating.

 #### Give it a try!

-If the idea of becoming a tech lead feels tempting you should give it a try.
-If you find out you don’t enjoy it, you can always go back to being an individual contributor.
+Just do it.
+If you find out you don’t enjoy tech leading, you can always go back to being an individual contributor.

 Give it a try as soon as you can!
-I’m sure you won’t regret it.
+I am sure you won’t regret it.

 #### Let's talk